vollmerf/spherecontour/README.md

 which should be cited by publications using this code, algorithm, or derivative works, to produce figures or other content.

+## License
+See [LICENSE](LICENSE.md) and [CITATION](CITATION.md) for license and citation information.

+## Notes
 The C and Pascal code is complete but has not been updated for current systems as it is superseded by [Orient](https://vollmerf.github.io/orient).
 The MATLAB script should run on current MATLAB and Octave software.

-## License
-See [LICENSE](LICENSE.md) and [CITATION](CITATION.md) for license and citation information.

 ## Download
 [SphereContour](https://github.com/vollmerf/spherecontour)

 ## Related Software